peru mountains

 Contents

-How To Spend A Month Backpacking In Peru
+How To Spend A Month In Peru

 Here’s a quick breakdown of this one-month backpacking itinerary for Peru: